nowucca/SimpleAffableBean/docs/pages/tutorial/building-and-deploying.md

 $ git clone https://github.com/nowucca/SimpleAffableBean.git
 {% endhighlight %}

-Whether you are downloading or cloning, please unpack this into **SAB_HOME**, so you end up having a tree structure like:
+Whether you are downloading or cloning, please unpack this into **$SAB_HOME**, so you end up having a tree structure like:

 {% highlight bash %}
 SAB_HOME